Stefanough/SFA_BLG/source/notes/rails-notes.html.markdown

   The class also must inherit from `ApplicationController`

 **Views** - Files in the `views` folder in a rails project are used to generate html pages from the data generated by models and the data they pull from the DB.
 In early projects, I was taking the data from models and the DB and sending it back to the browser as pure json.
 Views are ways to render the same data formatted with html.
-The controller recieves the data from the model (which pulls it from the DB), sends it to the view which formats it with html and sends it back to the controller, then to the browser.
+The controller receives the data from the model (which pulls it from the DB), sends it to the view which formats it with html and sends it back to the controller, then to the browser.

   The instance methods in a controller (such as an `index` method) are going to trigger views with the `render` method that they contain.
 Because this is inside of an instance method, the view will have access to instance variables created in that method.